The Future of Water at Home: Architectural Design Challenge

 The Shaping the Future of Water Use at Home Architectural Design Challenge (ADC) is an international ideas competition organized by USGBC California and supported by regional and international partners and prize funders.

-We invite architects, engineers, designers, and students to create innovative, water-efficient living spaces.
-By reimagining residential design, participants will propose scalable solutions that make water and energy efficiency effortless, importantly without compromising comfort, beauty, or livability.
+It invites architects, engineers, designers, and students to create innovative, water-efficient living spaces.
+By reimagining residential design, participants propose scalable solutions that make water and energy efficiency effortless, importantly without compromising comfort, beauty, or livability.

 The goal: inspire residential solutions that can be applied in the next one to three years, accelerating progress toward a water-positive future.